In a previous post, I showed you how to deploy to Tomcat from Octopus Deploy by extracting a WAR file into the Tomcat

 The PowerShell command below uses curl to make the HTTP request:

 & "C:\curl.exe" -u deployer:s3cret -X PUT -F "file=@C:\staging\demo.war" http://localhost:8080/manager/text/deploy?path=/demo

-Open up http://localhost:8080/manager, and supply the credentials for the manager user we created in a previous step.
+Open http://localhost:8080/manager and supply the credentials for the manager user we created earlier.
 You will see the application deployed under the

 These procedures are being developed as a proof of concept for what will eventually be migrated into steps provided directly in Octopus Deploy.

 If you have any questions about this process, please leave a comment.
 And if there are some Java features that you would like to see Octopus Deploy support in future, join the discussion on the Java RFC post.